Prof THAM Chee Yung Clement

 BM BCh (Oxon), FCOphth (HK), FHKAM (Ophth), FRCOphth, FRCS (Glas), FCSHK

-For his work in the prevention of blindness, Prof. Tham was awarded the inaugural Nakajima Award by the APAO in 2005.
-In the same year, Prof. Tham was one of the awardees of the Ten Outstanding Young Persons Award in Hong Kong.
-Prof. Tham received the Achievement Award from the American Academy of Ophthalmology (AAO) in 2008, the APAO Achievement Award in 2010, the APAO Outstanding Service in Prevention of Blindness Award in 2011, and the APAO Distinguished Service Award in 2013., Prof. Tham presented the APAO Holmes Lecture at the 28th APAO Congress 2013 Hyderabad, the APAO De Ocampo Lecture at the 30th APAO Congress 2015 Guangzhou, and the Honored International Lecture at the Annual Meeting of the American Society of Cataract and Refractive Surgery (ASCRS) in San Diego in 2015.
-Prof. Tham has also received numerous other awards in recognition of his contributions to research and teaching in the field of glaucoma.
+For his work on prevention of blindness, Prof. Tham was awarded the inaugural Nakajima Award by the APAO, and the Ten Outstanding Young Persons Award in Hong Kong, in 2005.
+Prof. Tham received the APAO Outstanding Service in Prevention of Blindness Award in 2011, the APAO Distinguished Service Award in 2013, and the Senior Achievement Award from the American Academy of Ophthalmology (AAO) in 2016.
+At the 28th APAO Congress 2013 Hyderabad, Prof. Tham presented the Holmes Award Lecture, the highest award for prevention of blindness in the Asia-Pacific region.
+In 2015, Prof. Tham presented the APAO De Ocampo Award Lecture at the APAO 2015 Congress in Guangzhou, China, the highest award for excellent academic achievements in eye research.
+In the same year, Prof. Tham was invited to present the Honored International Lecture at the American Society of Cataract and Refractive Surgery (ASCRS) Glaucoma Day in San Diego, USA.
+Prof. Tham has also received numerous other awards in recognition of his contributions to research and teaching in ophthalmology.

 The primary academic interest of Prof. Tham lies in angle closure glaucoma, as well as the laser and surgical treatments of glaucoma.
 Prof. Tham’s earlier work established a role for argon laser peripheral iridoplasty in the treatment of acute primary angle closure and other forms of angle closure glaucoma.
 More recently, his randomized controlled trials provided insight into the roles of lens extraction and other glaucoma surgeries in both acute and chronic primary angle closure glaucoma eyes.
 Prof. Tham was a member of the research consortium that identified the first genetic mutation associated with primary angle closure glaucoma.